Torah Portions: Tishrei 27, 5776

 The Good Gold and precious stones of Havilah are shining, representing the first Light of the first day of Creation and the reward of Sukkot, which will also have light without the sun or moon.
 The prophets often describe the millennial Sukkot as radiant and glorious.”

-This also represents Wisdom/Chokmah and Reverence of Adonai/ Yirat Adonai, which are two of the Seven Spirits of YHVH.
+This also represents Wisdom/Chokmah and Reverence of Adonai/ Yirat Adonai, which are two of the Seven Spirits of Adonai.

 Let’s back up for just a minute to gather some additional information that might help clarify some things.
-We know there are seven days in creation, seven Spirits of God, seven Feasts that are God’s Appointed times, seven churches and seven branches on the Menorah.
+We know there are seven days in creation, seven Spirits of Adonai, seven Feasts that are Adonai’s Appointed times, seven churches and seven branches on the Menorah.
 So let’s try and place the dot-to-dots on this.

 The Seven Spirits, Seven Feasts, Seven days of Creation, and the Seven Assemblies (Churches) are set up on the Menorah branches 1-7.
 One will begin on the far left branch; working its way over to the last branch on the far right of the Menorah.